Pence would ban abortions when pregnancies aren't viable. His GOP rivals won't say if they agree

 Eric Scheidler, the executive director of the Pro-Life Action League, a nonprofit that advocates against abortion, accused “politically motivated physicians” of focusing on “edge cases” to "maintain a broad abortion license" and in some cases "deliberately misunderstanding what the law says in order to create this narrative that we have to have complete abortion license or we'll have physicians caught in a quandary.”

-Nonetheless, he said he thinks candidates should focus on the majority of abortions that involve unwanted pregnancies.
+Nonetheless, he said he thinks candidates should focus on the majority of abortions and not these kinds of cases.

 “I really want to see these candidates talk about where we have areas of broad consensus,” he said.
 “I would encourage political candidates to espouse positions that are widely held. ...
 I don’t want to get hung up on these very rare cases.”